Brazil court votes to bar Bolsonaro from elections until 2030

 Speaking before the court’s vote, lawmaker Carlos Jordy, a staunch Bolsonaro ally, said the former president still expected “a drastic change” from the court.
 However, Jordy said he was already contemplating a future without Bolsonaro as the standard-bearer of right-wing Brazilian politics.

 “Even if they commit this injustice, which has no precedent at the electoral court, Bolsonaro remains Brazil’s biggest political figure,” Jordy said in a phone interview.
+“There will be some people able to carry his flag.”

 Bolsonaro holds a ceremonial leadership role within his Liberal Party and has traveled around Brazil criticizing Lula, who won last October’s election with the narrowest margin in over three decades.

-The trial has reenergized Bolsonaro’s base online, with supporters claiming he is victim of an unfair judicial system and comparing his fate to that of former U.S. President Donald Trump, according to Marie Santini, coordinator of NetLab, a research group at the Federal University of Rio de Janeiro that monitors social media.
+The trial has reenergized Bolsonaro’s base online, with supporters claiming he is a victim of an unfair judicial system and comparing his fate to that of former U.S. President Donald Trump, according to Marie Santini, coordinator of NetLab, a research group at the Federal University of Rio de Janeiro that monitors social media.

-However, engagement pales in comparison to the levels seen ahead of last year’s polarizing election.
+However, that engagement pales in comparison to the levels seen ahead of last year’s polarizing election.

 This week, his supporters showed their continued support with contributions to help him pay 1.1 million reais (about $230,000) in fines levied by Sao Paulo state’s government for Bolsonaro’s repeated violations of health protocols during the COVID-19 pandemic.

-While Bolsonaro aims to be the right’s kingmaker, and his endorsement will carry significant heft, his decision to decamp to Florida for several months at the start of Lula’s term weakened him, said Thomas Traumann, a political analyst.
+While Bolsonaro aims to be the right’s kingmaker, and his endorsement will carry significant heft, his decision to decamp to Florida for several months at th+e start of Lula’s term weakened him, said Thomas Traumann, a political analyst.
 That is reflected by the limited right-wing outrage on social media throughout the eligibility trial, and no sign of protests.

 “There won’t be a mass movement, because he diminished in size.
 The fact that he went to Florida and didn’t lead the opposition caused him to diminish in size,” Traumann said.
 “The leader of the opposition is clearly not Bolsonaro.”